Thai junta to explain itself to international rights groups

 He has said that this week the junta would begin approving projects to stimulate the economy.
 It is reviewing a contentious 350 billion baht ($10.8 billion) water management plan and 2 trillion baht in infrastructure projects initiated by the former government.

-The water management plan was suspended in 2013 and a court ordered Yingluck to hold more public hearings.
+The water management plan was suspended in 2013 and a court ordered Yingluck to hold more public hearings into it.

 The Constitutional Court ruled against the infrastructure plan in March, saying the funding methods were illegal.
 Yingluck's government had hoped to boost growth through projects including high-speed railways and highways.